Whether you’re a beginner or an advanced rider, this guide is designed to help you pick the perfect bike based on your needs.

 - Monocycles use only one wheel.
 They are often mixed up with unicycles.
 Monocycles are bikes where the rider sits inside a large wheel.
 Conversely, when riding a unicycle, the rider sits above the wheel.
 These bikes are very unstable and require a very good balance.

-- Tricycles are very stable compared to monocycles thanks to usually having 3 wheels ensuring stability.
+- Tricycles are more stable than monocycles, thanks to usually having 3 wheels ensuring stability.
 For these reasons, tricycles are popular with seniors, children, and the disabled (they use handcycles).
-Tricycles are also used for transportation of people (rickshaw), or cargo (freight trike).
+Tricycles are also used to transport people (rickshaws) or cargo (freight trike).

 Step 2: Set a Budget for Your New Bike